English Danish

 Feedback during the teaching period

 This class is designed to be interactive; therefore students must be committed to working in groups and asking questions at every stage of their innovative journey.
 Giving feedback and receiving feedback is an important part of the course design therefore students must be prepared to seek and receive feedback from the resource person.
-Furthermore additional one-to-one feedback sessions can be prearranged by the student at the end of every class, for a period of maximum 15 min per face-to-face session.
-This will take place at the resource persons office.

 Student workload